sainyelaman/NotRottenTomatos/README.md

 <img src="http://g.recordit.co/fLm1lGFDKW.gif" width=250><br>

 ### Notes
 The biggest challenge was adding the bonus feature where a user can tap a poster in the collection view to see a detailed screen of that movie.
 This is because when completing this part, I had to go back and think through the steps taken in the video, which I was, honestly, blindly following.
+Eventually, by looking through the problem more deeply and understanding the challenges and workarounds, I was able to get this done.
 This challenge led to actually understanding how the process works and was really helpful.

 ---
 This project was done as a part of the iOS Mobile Development course by CodePath.